sola-st/LintQ/README.md

 Follow these steps:

+1. Make sure to have followed the  [INSTALL.md](INSTALL.md) and installed the Python dependencies to run the notebook.
 1. Download the datasets used in our evaluation from [here](https://figshare.com/s/8a120be10fe2292f4520)
 1. Unzip it and place it at the path: [`data/datasets/exp_v08`](data/datasets/exp_v08)
+1. Download the analysis warnings detected by competitor approaches from [here](https://figshare.com/s/4f849781f4b91c44178c).
+1. Unzip it and palce it at the path: [`data/analysis_results/exp_v08_competitors`](data/analysis_results/exp_v08_competitors)
 1. Open the Jupyter notebook [`notebooks/RQs_Reproduce_Analysis_Results_LintQ_REVISION.ipynb`](notebooks/RQs_Reproduce_Analysis_Results_LintQ_REVISION.ipynb) and run it top to bottom to reproduce the figures and tables from the paper.
 1. The output will be stored in the folder [`notebooks/paper_figures_revision`](notebooks/paper_figures_revision).
 To open the Jupyter notebook run:
     ```